vuquyen03/Prediction-customer-churn/README.md

 We tried to predict and analyzed Customer Loss with classification algorithms.
 Logistic Regression, DecisionTree, Random Forest, AdaBoostClassifier, KNN, Gaussian Naive Bayes, XGBOOST, Gradient Boost, LightGBM algorithms was used

 A random forest is simply a collection of decision trees whose results are aggregated into one final result.
-Decision Tree có xu hướng overfitting khi tập dữ liệu lớn, còn Random Forest có khả năng giảm thiểu overfitting bằng cách kết hợp nhiều cây quyết định độc lập
+Decision Tree tends to overfitting with big dataset, Random Forest is able to decrease overfitting by combinating many decision trees and using a technique call "bootstrap aggregating" or "bagging"

 # Model reviews
 `classification_report`